ibm-datapower/datapower-tutorials/datapower-docker-compose-hello-world/datapower-docker-compose-hello-world.md

 ### Backup Singer(s) -- `nodejs-hostname` / `backend`

 As the backup singers, we have `nodejs-hostname`.
-While they vary in number, their HTTP containerised NodeJS rendition of "Hello World" adds a touch of harmony -- they're all singing the same tune you can pick out each voice!
+While they vary in number, their HTTP containerised NodeJS rendition of "Hello World" adds a touch of harmony -- they're all singing the same tune but you can still pick out each voice!

 When asked a question on port `8080`, it answers with `Hello World from <hostname>`.
 To keep things interesting, the back end also logs `Answered request with <hostname>` to stdout for every request.

 ### Front Man -- `datapower`

-This DataPower application has been in a number of bands, you can check them out over in [DataPower Labs]().
+This DataPower application has been in a number of bands, you can check them out over in [DataPower Labs](https://github.com/ibm-datapower/datapower-labs).
 This same application was recently in `ibmcom-datapower-example` and `customer-build`, he's given up his `Makefile` ways and is going Compose for this collaboration.

 Mr. Power is keeping it pretty mellow in this band, adding the pleasing ping of `HTTPS` to the endeavor and a little bit of Gateway Script to modify the response.
 Every HTTP request that comes in on port 443 DataPower sends to one of the backends on port 8080.
 When the response comes back, DataPower prepends `DataPower Proxied:` to the content of the backend's response.